 The AIB is the industry association and global knowledge network for the international broadcasting industry with members from all around the world.
 It is a unique centre of information and networking for television, radio, online and mobile media.
 It was established in 1993 at the instigation of the international broadcasting industry, which at the time had no independent representative association that could lobby, provide networking and offer industry information and marketing support.

-In addition to its members, the AIB is in regular contact with over 26,000 communicators and media professionals through its regular electronic news briefings and international media magazine, The Channel.
+In addition to its members, the AIB is in regular contact with over 26,000 communicators and media professionals in all parts of the world.
 This impressive worldwide reach and the extensive network of experienced consultants across the world is one of the organisation’s strengths.

 The AIB’s focus is on organisations/companies sharing information to grow their business and shape their future, and is keen to stimulate platforms for informed debate.
 The AIB provides a forum for making new contacts, exchanging information and doing business.
 This includes regional meetings at major industry events, or private member-only meetings and dinners with key media leaders and opinion-formers in markets worldwide.